bao-project/bao-docs/source/development/testing.rst

 1. **Calling the build system**: The API interacts with the build system to compile and build the different components required to perform tests.
-It triggers the build process, which may involve compiling source code, linking ibraries, and generating the necessary artifacts for testing.
+It triggers the build process, which may involve compiling source code, linking libraries, and generating the necessary artifacts for testing.

 2. **Generating the test setup**: Once the build process is complete, the API generates the necessary setup for running the tests.
 This includes setting up